Skip to content

 • Well-established and widely cited benchmark

-• Problems are self-contained with clear unit test validation
+• Problems are self-contained with clear, automated unit test validation

 Limitations

-• Only 164 problems, which may not cover the full range of programming tasks
+• Small scale (164 problems), which may not cover the full range of programming patterns

-• Focuses on Python and basic algorithmic tasks
+• Focuses primarily on Python and basic algorithmic tasks

-• Does not test real-world software engineering skills like debugging or working with existing codebases
+• Does not test real-world software engineering skills like debugging, refactoring, or working with large multi-file codebases

 When to use it

-• When comparing LLMs on their ability to generate correct code from specifications
+• When comparing frontier LLMs on their ability to generate correct code from specifications

 When not to use it